realMoyosore/Scissors-Website/README.md

 ---

-*Developed for AltSchool Africa by Moyosore Sulola.*
+*Developed for AltSchool Africa Project by Moyosore Sulola.*